vpiskunov/bash-utils/README.md

-# myBashScripts
+# bash-utils
-My useful bash scripts library, some written by me and others
+My bash scripts library, some written by me, some by others

 To install nano through yum, enter: